 Companies need accountants to ensure a skilled professional is handling their accounting and bookkeeping functions at all times.
-However, hiring a suitable accountant isn’t always a simple task.
+However, hiring an accountant isn’t always a simple task.
 As your accounting practice begins to expand, you may need the support of qualified accountants to handle the specialised accounting requirements of your clients or to unburden your accounting workload.
 Outsourcing accounting for small businesses might sound like a nerve-racking decision, as the company would have to share sensitive financial information with external accounting professionals, but it is not always so.
 By delegating accounting responsibilities, bookkeeping services and tax returns, accountants can eliminate unnecessary workloads and concentrate on more pressing business matters.
 They can benefit from hiring skilled professionals who will take care of complex accounting functions, right from filing tax returns to advising on various decisions.

 Here are 5 important facts accountants must take cognisance of before taking the plunge.